What Are NSF Payments? NSF Re-Presentment Basics

 Want to learn more about how CSG Forte incorporates MFA into its solutions?
 Just ask us.

-P2PE vs. E2EE: What’s the Best Payment Security Option?
+P2PE vs. E2EE: What’s the Best Payment Security Option for Governments?

-However, only one of these methods offers significant time savings and cost benefits to merchants.
-Read on to understand the differences and why choosing P2PE could be in your company’s best interest.
+However, only one of these methods offers significant time savings and cost benefits to the government agencies that use them.
+Read on to understand the differences between E2EE and P2PE and why choosing P2PE could be in your department’s best interest.

 What Is P2PE?

-As the ongoing threat of data breaches continues to menace businesses (and government agencies) of all sizes, securing cardholder data remains a top priority for merchants.
+As the ongoing threat of data breaches continues to menace government agencies of all sizes, securing cardholder data remains a top priority.
 In recent years, P2PE has become the gold standard for credit card payment security compliance.

-Here’s why.
-PCI-validated P2PE is a set of standards defined by the Payment Card Industry Security Standards Council (PCI-SSC) that outlines a comprehensive set of best practices spanning the device supply chain, encryption key loading, configuration, encryption and application security.
+Here’s why: Payment card industry (PCI)-validated P2PE is a set of standards defined by the PCI Security Standards Council (SSC) that outlines a comprehensive set of best practices spanning the device supply chain, encryption key loading, configuration, encryption and application security.

 The P2PE process creates a secure connection between devices, or components within devices, which prevents possible sensitive data from being exposed at any point while moving across a network.
-It effectively removes cardholder data from a merchant’s environment, providing better protection for the cardholder.
+It effectively removes cardholder data from an agency’s environment, providing better protection for the cardholder.

 How Does P2PE Work?